dotnet/docs/docs/standard/exceptions/best-practices-for-exceptions.md

 ## Use try/catch/finally blocks to recover from errors or release resources

-Use `try`/`catch` blocks around code that can potentially generate an exception ***and*** your code can recover from that exception.
+Use `try`/`catch` blocks around code that can potentially generate an exception, and your code can recover from that exception.
 In `catch` blocks, always order exceptions from the most derived to the least derived.
-All exceptions derive from <xref:System.Exception>.
+All exceptions derive from the <xref:System.Exception> class.
 More derived exceptions aren't handled by a catch clause that's preceded by a catch clause for a base exception class.
 When your code can't recover from an exception, don't catch that exception.
 Enable methods further up the call stack to recover if possible.

 Clean up resources are allocated with either `using` statements or `finally` blocks.
 Prefer `using` statements to automatically clean up resources when exceptions are thrown.
 Use `finally` blocks to clean up resources that don't implement <xref:System.IDisposable>.
 Code in a `finally` clause is almost always executed even when exceptions are thrown.